anayjoshi/anayjoshi.github.io/_posts/2015-07-12-revenge-of-the-paper.md

 ![Angry I](/img/paper-notebook-angry.png)

 Allright that might be a slight exagerration, but you get the point.
-With all my love for digital notebooks, I just couldn't resist the temptation for the touch of a paper - that indescribable freedom which only a paper and pen can give.
+With all my love for digital notebooks, I just couldn't resist the temptation for the touch of paper - that indescribable freedom which only a paper and pen can give.
 In early July, I cheated on the digital world - and bought myself these wonderful creation of mankind

 ![Paper Notebooks](/img/paper-notebook-books.png)